2021 Fort Campbell Cantonment Area Archery Hunt

 Hunting and other recreational use of Fort Campbell is in accordance with Kentucky and Tennessee Hunting Laws and Fort Campbell CAM Regulation 200-4 Installation Hunting and Fishing.
 Hunting in the Cantonment Area is commensurate with the regularly scheduled deer season.
 Daily use is subject to change and will depend upon training use of selected control areas.
 Fort Campbell Fish and Wildlife reserves the right to close Cantonment Area hunting at any time for reasons to include safety of the installation, disease or animal health, conflicts with training or scheduling, etc.

 Cantonment Area hunting in the following areas: A4, A11, A14, A15, A16, C1, C2, C3, C4, C5, C6, and C7 is restricted to those persons possessing Military I.D. with an Active Duty status.
 These areas will be under Earn-a-Buck restrictions.
-These means you must harvest of doe from one of these areas before you can legally harvest a buck.
+This means you must harvest a doe from one of these areas before you can legally harvest a buck.

 00A, 00B, and 00C hunter access/opportunity will remain rotated areas for general hunter access/opportunity.
 Earn-a-Buck restrictions do not apply to these areas.